yennanliu/spotify_recommend_playlist/README.md

 - Step 1
 	- Get the spotify SPOTIPY_CLIENT_ID and SPOTIPY_CLIENT_SECRET
 	- https://developer.spotify.com/dashboard/applications
-	- (You MUST have the spotify Premium account )
 - Step 2
 	- Create an APP at developer page with created SPOTIPY_CLIENT_ID
 	- https://developer.spotify.com